-My latest book, December 2020, is called: “a plea to think differently in the digital world”.
+My second book, December 2020, is called: “A plea to think differently in the digital world”.
 It is a collection of columns from this website about the digital influence on society.
 Where I conclude that we have to look differently at the new digital reality in order for humanity to survive in a sensible way.
 The book is available from: Apple Books, Google Books, Kindle and Kobo.

 Peter Hagedoorn is trained as a physics engineer and has followed a career in which he has worked alternately for the public sector and business.
 He worked for Shell, the Ministry of Economic Affairs, Bull-Netherlands, RAET, Hagemeyer and Océ.
 He was Director of the Millennium Platform.
 He was the founder and first chairman of the CIO-Platform Nederland, in which capacity he was also on the Board of the European CIO Association.
 He was later appointed Secretary General of this organization.